FAQ (Frequently Asked Questions)

 How many players can play?

 2 to 4 players.
 The game works well at all player counts.
 Two-player games offer intense head-to-head competition.
-Three- and four-player games introduce multi-directional competitive dynamics.
+Three- and four-player games introduce multi-directional strategic dynamics.

 What is the recommended age?